 These are elective courses that will enable the student to further develop areas of professional interest, expand their understanding of professional opportunities, and achieve the outcomes of the curriculum.
-Elective courses offered include but are not limited to Advanced Topics (in various pharmacy/pharmacotherapy fields), Biotechnology, Independent Research Study, Nuclear Pharmacy, Advanced Practice Management, Patient Advocacy, Pharmacy Leadership, Industrial Pharmacy, Introduction to Drug Development, Grant Writing, Special Issues in Clinical Research.
+Elective courses offered include but are not limited to Advanced Topics (in various fields), pharmacy/pharmacotherapy Biotechnology, Independent Research Study, Nuclear Pharmacy, Advanced Pharmacy Management, Patient Advocacy, Practice Leadership, Industrial Pharmacy, Introduction to Drug Development, Grant Writing, Special Issues in Clinical Research.